mikkohei13/Lastuja/gps-havistin/readme.md

 - Fetch
     - Sanitize file names, so that they can be used as get param
     - Test
-        - Vastaanottajana toinenkin osoite -> Parses the file fine
+        - Several recipients -> Parses the file ok
-        - Ei liitettä -> Nothing happens
+        - No attachment -> Skips the email
-        - Liitteenä jokin muu kuin gpx
+        - Attachment is not .gpx -> Skips the email, b
         - Liitteenä useita gpx-tiedostoja
         - Liitteenä useita tiedostoja, joista yksi gpx
         - Liitteenä malformed gpx